zurgeg/linux_rocksmith/pipewire.md

 Don't install `jack2`, don't install `cadence` (because it requires `jack2`).
 Here's what you need, assuming you have `pipewire` and a session manager (probably `wireplumber`) already installed:

-`pipewire-alsa pipewire-pulse pipewire-jack qjackctl realtime-privileges pavucontrol`
+`wine-staging pipewire-alsa pipewire-pulse pipewire-jack lib32-pipewire-jack qpwgraph realtime-privileges pavucontrol`

 I've written this in a way that you can just put your package manager's install command in front of it.